ditatechwriter/portfolio/MDITA-conrefs.md

 ```
 Once built the HDITA tag is replaced by the referenced text in Markdown:
 ```
-## Installing the Grunt Master 6000 companion app
+# Installing the Acme Meme Maker 2000 companion app

-Follow the instructions below to install the Grunt Master 6000 companion app on Mac OSX:
+Follow the instructions below to install Acme Meme Maker 2000 on Mac OSX:

-1. First, download the appropriate installer for your operating system from the Grunt Master 6000 website [Downloads](https://gruntmaster6000.com/downloads) page.
+1. First, download the appropriate installer for your operating system from the Acme Meme Maker 2000 website [Downloads](https://mememaker2000.acme.com/downloads) page.
 2. Double-click on the DMG icon, and follow the installation wizard instructions.
 3. When installation is complete, restart your device.
 ```